pleiadian53/loinc_predictor2/README.md

 Prerequisite
 ------------
-For ease of illustration, we shall assume that the package (loinc_predictor) is installed under `<project_dir>/loinc_predictor`, where project_dir is the directory of your choice hosting this module.
+For ease of illustration, we shall assume that the package (loinc_predictor2) is installed under `<project_dir>/loinc_predictor2`, where project_dir is the directory of your choice hosting this module.

 **1. Non-standard modules**:

 Please install the following dependent packages:

 1a.
 General purposes: